 Salmson Grand Sport

-‘Grand Sport’ models were marketed in England as ‘Grand Prix’ models, the major local dealer being Brooklands racing driver Gordon Watney.
+Salmson ‘Grand Sport’ models were marketed in England as ‘Grand Prix’ cars and the major local dealer at the time was Brooklands racing driver Gordon Watney.
+They had an advanced technical specifications, including a twin-overhead-camshaft engine.

 This car was bequeathed to Brooklands Museum by the late Mr. Jim Tucker